MerlijnWajer/tracy/doc/examples.rst

 - **TRACY_USE_SAFE_TRACE**

   Enables experimental tracing of all created children.
-Instead of relying on Linux' mechanism to automatically tracy all created children, we utilise our own safe tracing mechanism.
+Instead of relying on Linux' mechanism to automatically trace all created children, we utilise our own safe tracing mechanism.
 Theoretically this should also work on BSD platforms, but has not yet been tested.